Overview

 If the file already exists, see the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):

-How to control a file extension
+How do I control a file extension?

 The examples below provide several options to adjust file extensions on a website.